darshan117/BroDB/README.md

 ## What's the Deal, Bro?

 Welcome to BroDB, the database that's got your back like a true bro!
 Written from scratch in Go (because real bros don't need no third-party libraries).
+Inspired by barney from TV series HIMYM.

 ## Features 😎